jebriner/DiscriminabilityModel/README.md

 * [JNDcompare](https://github.com/jebriner/DiscriminabilityModel/tree/master/JNDcompare)

-JNDcompare is an R script I wrote for species/species JND comparisons to quickly scan SPEC outputs for promising JND differences.
+JNDcompare.R is an R script I wrote for species/species JND comparisons.
+It quickly scans SPEC outputs for promising JND differences.

-JNDcompare uses SPEC outputs as its inputs.
+JNDcompare.R uses SPEC outputs as its inputs.
+The user inputs the two species to compare and the JND threshholds they'd like to use (e.g. < 0.35 and > 1).
+JNDcompare.R produces a list of all wavelength pairs where one species falls below the JND threshold and the other lands above it.
+If the JND threshholds were chosen sensibly, these listed wavelength pairs should be easily discriminated by one species and poorly discriminated by the other in a binary color choice experiment.